 Built amid rugged desert canyons and mountainous terrain less than 22 km from AlUla, Hegra, Saudi Arabia’s first UNESCO World Heritage Site, lies in the most stunning setting that bears testimony to the Nabataean civilization.

-Journeying through Hegra can be an adventure in and of itself, a dramatic stone city with more than hundreds of artistically hewn well-preserved tombs that enliven the sandstone outcrops.
-Creating an enthralling mix of structures, these sheer cliffs lined with artistic carvings and inscriptions reminiscent of ancient architecture.
-Within these cliffs are borrowed some of the most elite burial places of the ancient society that symbolizes the extensive history of the region.
-In addition to the monumental tombs with decorated facades, the large number of artificial wells in Hegra, also bear witness to the Nabatean agricultural techniques.
+Journeying through Hegra can be an adventure in and of itself.
+This dramatic stone city has more than a hundred artistically hewn well-preserved tombs that enliven the sandstone outcrops.
+These sheer cliffs are lined with carvings, inscriptions and awe-inspiring ancient architecture, creating an enthralling mix of structures.
+Within these cliffs are burial places of some of the most elite members of the ancient society, symbolising the extensive history of the region.
+In addition to the monumental tombs with decorated facades, the large number of artificial wells in Hegra also bear witness to the Nabatean agricultural techniques.

 Featuring over 100 monumental tombs, with 29 of them carved on all sides of sandstone rock, Jabal Al Banat houses the highest cluster of tombs.

 Named after the vibrant red hued sandstone cliff that houses 18 tombs, Jabal Al Ahmar is another outcrop waiting to be explored in Hegra.

 East of Hegra, Jabal Ithlib is a natural mountain outcrop with a long narrow corridor called the Siq, along with a large spacious diwan, that is said to be a hall dedicated for meetings or lavish banquets.

 Hegra’s most iconic symbol, Qasr Al Farid, is a carved tomb that stands alone away from the rest of the tombs.
 Qasr Al Farid is said to be the Tomb of Lihyan son of Kuza, belonging to a very prominent Nabataean individual or family.